Sexism: Gender identity discrimination

 Gender discrimination is discrimination based on actual or perceived gender identity.
 Gender identity is "the gender-related identity, appearance, or mannerisms or other gender-related characteristics of an individual, with or without regard to the individual's designated sex at birth".
 Gender discrimination is theoretically different from sexism.
-Whereas sexism is prejudice based on biological sex, gender discrimination specifically addresses discrimination towards gender identities, including third gender, genderqueer, and other non-binary identified people.
+Whereas sexism is prejudice based on gender, gender discrimination specifically addresses discrimination towards gender identities, including third gender, genderqueer, and other non-binary identified people.
 It is especially attributed to how people are treated in the workplace, and banning discrimination on the basis of gender identity and expression has emerged as a subject of contention in the American legal system.

 According to a recent report by the Congressional Research Service, "although the majority of federal courts to consider the issue have concluded that discrimination on the basis of gender identity is not sex discrimination, there have been several courts that have reached the opposite conclusion".
 Hurst states that "[c]ourts often confuse sex, gender and sexual orientation, and confuse them in a way that results in denying the rights not only of gays and lesbians, but also of those who do not present themselves or act in a manner traditionally expected of their sex".

 Oppositional sexism

 Oppositional sexism is a term coined by transfeminist author Julia Serano, who defined oppositional sexism as "the belief that male and female are rigid, mutually exclusive categories".
-Oppositional sexism plays a vital role in a number of social norms, such as cissexism, heteronormativity, and traditional sexism.
+Oppositional sexism plays a vital role in a number of social norms, such as cisnormativity and heteronormativity.

 Oppositional sexism normalizes masculine expression in males and feminine expression in females while simultaneously demonizing femininity in males and masculinity in females.
 This concept plays a crucial role in supporting cissexism, the social norm that views cisgender people as both natural and privileged as opposed to transgender people.

 The idea of having two, opposite genders is tied to sexuality through what gender theorist Judith Butler calls a "compulsory practice of heterosexuality".
 Because oppositional sexism is tied to heteronormativity in this way, non-heterosexuals are seen as breaking gender norms.

 The concept of opposite genders sets a "dangerous precedent", according to Serano, where "if men are big then women must be small; and if men are strong then women must be weak".
 The gender binary and oppositional norms work together to support "traditional sexism", the belief that femininity is inferior to and serves masculinity.

 Serano states that oppositional sexism works in tandem with "traditional sexism".
 This ensures that "those who are masculine have power over those who are feminine, and that only those that are born male will be seen as authentically masculine."